Full Spectrum CBD vs. CBD Isolate (Which is Better?)

-Full spectrum vs. isolate CBD—a debate which comes up in the CBD space daily.
-In order to understand the difference, you need to know what CBD is and where it comes from.
-CBD is a compound often believed to aid in relaxation, pain relief, and reducing inflammation which can be found in a number of cannabis plants.
-For example, our company extracts CBD from hemp, which allows us to sell and ship CBD products to all 50 states.
+In order to understand the difference between a full spectrum or CBD isolate product, you need to know what CBD is and where it comes from.
+Lazarus Naturals extracts CBD from hemp, which allows us to sell and ship CBD products to all 50 states.

 When extracting CBD for use in products such as tinctures, lotions, and edibles, we have the choice to extract all of the compounds found in hemp or isolate only the CBD.
 When all of the compounds are extracted together, this is known as a full plant extraction and the resulting product would be considered a full spectrum product.
 On the other hand, if only the CBD is extracted and then infused into a product, the resulting product would be made from isolate.
-Our company makes both types of products and there are pros and cons to each.
+Lazarus Naturals makes both types of products.

 What is CBD Isolate?

-CBD Isolate is exactly what it sounds like, it is the isolated CBD cannabinoid from a cannabis plant.
-At room temperatures, isolate is a white powder.
-CBD isolate is pure CBD.
-It can be taken by itself or used to make other products.
-One can be purchased on its own for dabbing or ingestion.
-Otherwise, it can be used to infuse lotions and edibles with the power of CBD.
+CBD Isolate is exactly what it sounds like.
+It's the isolated CBD cannabinoid from a cannabis plant.
+At room temperature, isolate is a white powder.
+It can be taken by itself, used to make other products or infuse lotions and edibles.
 This latter group of products is where most of the debates around full spectrum CBD vs. CBD isolate preside.

 Why Choose Full Spectrum CBD Products?

-Many people recommend full spectrum CBD products over isolate based products.
-They believe that all of the compounds found in cannabis, not just CBD, play an important role in the body.
+Some CBD consumers believe that all of the compounds found in cannabis, not just CBD, play an important role in the body.
 These people often cite a theory known as the entourage effect.
 It suggests that all the compounds found in hemp work synergistically to create an effect that could not be achieved by any one compound on its own.

 Why Choose CBD Isolate Products?

 Although including all of the terpenes and cannabinoids found in hemp may bring added potential benefits, it also brings its own challenges.
 The primary setback is in the flavor department.
 When including all the extra compounds found in hemp, you end up getting the taste of hemp as well.
-Although many enjoy or don’t mind the flavor of full spectrum products, for others it can be a major deterrent.
+Although many enjoy or don’t mind the flavor of full spectrum products, it can be a deterrent for others.
 This is most noticeable in CBD tinctures which are generally held underneath the tongue for extended periods of time (90 seconds).

 For those who are primarily interested in CBD and wouldn't mind avoiding the other compounds and flavors found in hemp, isolate based products offer more flavor options.
 It allows companies such as ours to create tinctures with little taste or added flavors that wouldn't mix well with hemp.
 Another benefit of isolate based products is that by focusing on CBD alone, they can achieve higher concentrations of CBD.
 However, for those who want to preserve the natural balance of compounds found in hemp, this can be a downside.